Papashkin/Ants_ToDo/README.md

 ## License

-This project is licensed under the MIT License - see the [licence file](LICENSE.md) for details.
+This project is licensed under the MIT License - see the [license file](LICENSE.md) for details.